alexander-naumov/tcp_ip_notes/tcp-sack.md

 TCP Acknowledgment is cummulative so if a segment is lost or arrives out of order.
 All segments from that segment has to be retransmitted.

-TCP SACK allows receiver to notify the sender about gap and so sender can retransmitt only these missing segments.
+TCP SACK allows receiver to inform the sender about gap and so it can retransmitt only these missing segments.

 References